s33dunda/blog/docs/posts/Platform-Engineering/ai-platform-eng.md

 In terms of how A2A relates to MCP: "If MCP is what enables agents to use tools, then A2A is their conversation while they work.
 MCP equips individual agents with capabilities, while A2A helps them coordinate those capabilities as a team."
 What Is the A2A (Agent2Agent) Protocol and How It Works<sub><a href="#ref14">[14]</a></sub>

+Google shows a typical flow for A2A being:

+    Discovery: Client fetches the Agent Card from the server's well-known URL.
+    Initiation: Client sends a tasks/send or tasks/sendSubscribe request containing the initial user message and a unique Task ID.
+    Processing:
+        (Streaming): Server sends SSE events (status updates, artifacts) as the task progresses.
+        (Non-Streaming): Server processes the task synchronously and returns the final Task object in the response.
+    Interaction (Optional): If the task enters input-required, the client sends subsequent messages using the same Task ID via tasks/send or tasks/sendSubscribe.
+    Completion: The task eventually reaches a terminal state (completed, failed, canceled).

+And with all of the big players involved, Atlassian, Box, Cohere, Intuit, Langchain, MongoDB, PayPal, Salesforce, SAP, ServiceNow, UKG and Workday; and leading service providers including Accenture, BCG, Capgemini, Cognizant, Deloitte, HCLTech, Infosys, KPMG, McKinsey, PwC, TCS, and Wipro.
+I think it's safe to say that A2A should be taken seriously and used in your projects or at the very least added as a ticket to your backlogs.

 <!-- Reference Links -->